2011 New York Giants season: Standings

+1 2 San Francisco clinched the No. 2 seed over New Orleans based on conference record (10–2 to 9–3).; 1 2 Atlanta clinched the No. 5 seed over Detroit based on a head-to-head victory.; 1 2 Chicago finished ahead of Arizona based on common record (4–1 against 3–2 versus Philadelphia, Seattle, Carolina and Minnesota).; 1 2 Arizona finished ahead of Philadelphia based on a head-to-head victory.; 1 2 Philadelphia finished ahead of Dallas based on head-to-head sweep.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Regular season results

 Week 1: at Washington Redskins

 The Giants opened the 2011 season where they had finished the 2010 season, on the road at FedExField against their division rival Washington Redskins to mark the tenth anniversary of September 11, 2001; both teams' cities were attacked by the terrorists that day.

 New York had not lost to Washington in the regular season in their last six meetings, but fell in this meeting 28–14.
 After scoring two first-quarter touchdowns and taking a 14–7 lead, the Giants failed to score again.
 A Ryan Kerrigan interception return in the third quarter put the Redskins in front and a defensive stop gave the Redskins the ball back.
 They added an insurance score in the fourth quarter when Rex Grossman found Jabar Gaffney in the end zone and iced the game.
 Grossman threw for 305 yards and two touchdowns, while Eli Manning threw for 268 with the one interception.